-Prague is definitely NOT an undiscovered old Eastern Europe capital.
+Prague is definitely not an undiscovered old Eastern Europe capital.
 It's a well discovered destination these days.

 The first time we arrived in the city, we took the bus and subway into the center of town from the airport...